 How do I update my benefits information?

 Use the form here to update your benefits information.

 Can I unenroll?

-Yes if at any point you no longer want dental insurance you can opt out before the monthly invoice.
+Yes if at any point you no longer want dental or vision insurance you can opt out before the monthly invoice.
 But you can not re-enroll once you have dropped the plan.